 This form is to be used if you have assumed liability for CIL but will no longer be the party carrying out the liable development.

 This form is used to transfer the responsibility for CIL between parties, for example when a piece of land with planning permission is sold.
 It should be used if the person who assumed liability using Form 2 will no longer be responsible for the CIL, but has already agreed with another party that they will be taking on the liability.
 This notice must be submitted no later than the day on which the final payment of CIL is due.

 This form should be sent to SDC to give notice of work which may be liable for CIL being carried out under General Consent / Permitted Development Rights.
 This notice should be submitted to the council before work commences.

 This form is used to make a claim for self build exemption when a new dwelling is being constructed.
 This should be used when the dwelling is going to be your primary residence on completion for at least three years.
-This can be submitted at any point prior to commencement.

 This form should be used to claim for self build exemption when the work being carried out is the creation of a residential annex, to be used as ancillary accommodation to the main dwelling.